Mimicry: Reproductive

 Reproductive mimicry occurs when the actions of the dupe directly aid in the mimic's reproduction.
 This is common in plants with deceptive flowers that do not provide the reward they seem to offer and it may occur in Papua New Guinea fireflies, in which the signal of Pteroptyx effulgens is used by P. tarsalis to form aggregations to attract females.
 Other forms of mimicry have a reproductive component, such as Vavilovian mimicry involving seeds, vocal mimicry in birds, and aggressive and Batesian mimicry in brood parasite-host systems.

 Bakerian and Dodsonian

+Pseudoflower created by Puccinia fungus on Arabis plant.
+Its mimicry deceives pollinating insects, which distribute the fungus's propagules (spermatia).

 Bakerian mimicry, named after Herbert G. Baker, is a form of automimicry where female flowers mimic male flowers of their own species, cheating pollinators out of a reward.
 This reproductive mimicry may not be readily apparent as members of the same species may still exhibit some degree of sexual dimorphism.
 It is common in many species of Caricaceae.

 In Dodsonian mimicry, named after Calaway H. Dodson, the model belongs to a different species than the mimic.
 By resembling the model, a flower can lure its pollinators without offering nectar.
 The mechanism occurs in several orchids, including Epidendrum ibaguense which mimics flowers of Lantana camara and Asclepias curassavica, and is pollinated by monarch butterflies and perhaps hummingbirds.

+A somewhat similar mechanism operates with the pseudoflowers created by fungi such as the parasitic rust Puccinia monoica.
+When this infects a host plant in the Brassicaceae (the cabbage family), it inhibits the plant's production of flowers.
+Instead, it causes the plant to produce structures of bright yellow leaves that mimic flowers, including their scent, but that offer no floral rewards to pollinating insects.
+The structures carry the fungus's spermatogonia, which produce spermatia.
+The duped insects then carry the spermatia to other host plants.

+Another fungus, Fusarium xyrophilum forms pseudoflowers by infecting yellow-eyed grass, Xyris.